PreciousAndal123/3A-ANDAL-CSST104/README.md

 Description: This exercise builds upon Exercise 1 by exploring more advanced techniques and applications of linear regression.

-Goal: Deepen your understanding of linear regression and its practical implications through additional exercises.
+Goal: Deepen our understanding of linear regression and its practical implications through additional exercises.

 <a href="Compilation/Compilation/3A-ANDAL-EXER2.ipynb">Link to Exercise 2</a>